Giuseppe-Mazzapica/GMCaptcha/README.md

 Defaults can be changed using some filter hooks:

  - `'gmcaptcha_base_img'` to customize the base image for captcha.
 Hooked functions must return a full url
  - `'gmcaptcha_default_size'` to customize the captcha size.
-Hooked functions a 2-items array: 1st is width, 2nd is height
+Hooked functions must return a 2-items array: 1st is width, 2nd is height
  - `'gmcaptcha_defaults'` to customize different aspects of the captcha.
 Hooked functions must return an array, where accepted key/default values are:

           $options = [